|

 on my body.
 This imbalance would be equal and opposite to the charged air

-breathed out.
-If I breathed out negatives, my body would become positive.
+I'd breathed out.
+And if I breathed out positives, my body would become

-But why would my lungs produce electrified air?
+Why would human lungs ever start producing electrified air?
 One

 possibility is described by AG Bailey and diagrammed on the cover of his